Superman & Lois: Pushing limits with AI relighting

 Behind the Scenes

-Q_Can you explain a little bit about your work on Superman & Lois?
+Can you explain a little bit about your work on Superman & Lois?

-Once we understood its potential, we implemented it into our main project pipeline.
+Andres: Once we understood its potential, we implemented it into our main project pipeline.
 It was one of the first machine learning-assisted tools we ever used in a real production setting.
 Those early tests on green screens worked great, and since then, it's become our go-to solution for a much broader range of compositing work.

 Beeble in Production

-Q_What kind of work did you do with Beeble?
+What kind of work did you do with Beeble?

 The software enabled us to create truly intricate, interactive lighting, no matter how small the detail.
 For example, we relit the edges of Superman's eyes for his laser vision, simulated subsurface glows, and made characters react to nearby explosions.
 In a traditional pipeline, FX like this would be more difficult to create and would involve the appropriate lighting on-set.
 But using Beeble, we didn't need any complex 3D setups.